Emilie Tolnay: Biography

-On 14 April 1944 the People's Court sentenced Emilie Tolnay to death.
+On 14 April 1944, the People's Court sentenced Emilie Tolnay to death.
 Comrade activists who received the same sentence included Therese Dworak, Rosalia Graf and Johann Graf.
 The charge on which they were convicted was the usual one of "preparing to commit high treason and favouring the enemy" ("Vorbereitung zum Hochverrat und Feindbegünstigung").
 Anton Tolnay received a ten-year jail term (but was released a year later when the régime collapsed).
-On 5 July 1944 Emilie Tolnay was executed on the guillotine which had been moved into the Vienna district court complex in 1938, shortly after the German take-over.
+On 5 July 1944 Emilie Tolnay was executed on the guillotine which had been moved into the Vienna district court complex in 1938, shortly after the German annexation of Austria into Nazi Germany.